gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 An endless loop doing nothing.
 The executed instruction value in the fitness function was way too dominant in all my bots.
 Rarely there was a bot doing any damage at all even after several (~40) generations.

-Once a bot found an endless loop, it stayed in it, and not mutation could improve it.
+Once a bot found an endless loop, it stayed in it, and no mutation could improve it.

 Mutation steps:
 * combine bots, split two bots at random and swap there parts (turned out to be awful)